-Meanwhile, benefic Jupiter in Harris’ 12th house also suggests working with institutions (in her case, the prison system) as well as the public: a strong 12th house can indicate fame or renown.
-One note of caution: while her Jupiter in Taurus adds to the solid, reliable vibe she presents, that Jupiter also squares Saturn.
-Her innate drive for growth may be in tension with her instinct to move slowly.
-Her Saturn more widely opposing Mars (at a 7-degree orb).
+Jupiter in her 12th house continues the themes of working with institutions (in her case, the prison system) as well as the public, since a strong 12th house can indicate renown.
+One note of caution: while Jupiter at 24 Taurus adds to the solid, reliable earth-sign vibe she presents, that Jupiter also squares Saturn.
+Her innate drive for growth may be in tension with her instinct to move slowly and cautiously.
+Saturn more widely opposes Mars as well (at a 7-degree orb).
 Both Saturn aspects suggest formidable strength combined with a caution that, for better or worse, is in line with the Democratic party’s current razor’s edge balance between centrist and progressive.

-Her progressions are also intriguing.
-In Harris’ progressed chart, the Sun, Vertex, and South Node are all conjoined within a degree through the election—suggesting to me that she could be in the right place, at the right time, for a role that feels like she was born to it (South Node).
-The progressed Part of Fortune also conjoins her progressed Mercury at exactly 0 degrees Capricorn—a sign of responsibility and leadership—in December 2020 (exact on December 12).
-Her progressed Sun will exactly conjoin her natal Part of Fortune at the same time.
+Her progressions are suggestive also.
+In her progressed chart, the Sun, Vertex, and South Node are all conjoined within a degree through the election—suggesting to me that she’ll be in the right place at the right time for a role that feels like she was born to it (South Node).
+The progressed Part of Fortune also conjoins her progressed Mercury at exactly 0 degrees Capricorn—the sign of weighty responsibility—in December 2020 (exact at 0 degrees 21 minutes Dec 12).
+Her progressed Sun exactly conjoins her natal Part of Fortune at the same time.
 And in January 2020, her progressed Moon will exactly conjoin progressed Jupiter in her progressed 10th house.
 With her poll results now dropping, could she be named a VP or cabinet pick in a new administration?
 A career milestone certainly looks possible, if not likely.